namednil/allenpipeline/README.md

 ```
 pip install git+https://github.com/namednil/allenpipeline
 ```
 Make sure you have `allennlp` installed.
-This was implemented with AllenNLP version `0.9` but other versions might work as well.
+This was implemented for AllenNLP version `1.0`, checkout the `0.9` branch for a version that was developed for AllenNLP `0.9` but that might also worker for older ones.

 ## Usage example
 Have a look at the code in `tagger` for POS tagging.